Bitcoin Verdict

 Long-term (held more than 1 year)

-Taxed at preferential capital gains rates: 0%, 15%, or 20% depending on your total taxable income.
-Most people pay 15%.
-This is why long-term holding is dramatically more tax-efficient than frequent trading.
+Hold for more than a year and you unlock the lower capital gains rates: 0%, 15%, or 20%, depending on your total taxable income.
+Most people land at 15%.
+This is the simple reason patient holding usually leaves you keeping far more than frequent trading does.

 Cost basis methods (this is where it gets messy)